flownative/neos-pixxio/README.md

   (tagged)  nikhita-s-615116-unsplash 368 (1)
 ```

-As already mentioned, it is recommended to run this command through a cron-job, ideally in combination with
+It is recommended to run this command through a cron-job, ideally in combination with the `media:removeunused`
-the `media:removeunused` command.
+command.
+It's important to run the `removeunused`-command *after* the tagging command, because otherwise removed
+images will not be untagged in the Pixxio media library.

 Note: At this point, the auto-tagging feature is not really optimized for performance.
 The command merely
 iterates over all assets which were imported from Pixxio and checks if tags need to be updated.